opiopan/fsmapper-docs/docs/index.md

 Even when manipulated to display in separate windows, each window had same identical attributes such as window titles, making it impossible for the program to mechanically discern which window corresponded to which instrument.<br/>
 On the other hand, fsmapper dynamically controls the visibility, size, position, and other aspects of these windows to treat them as components of a virtual instrument panel.
 When multiple instruments, such as the G1000's PFD and MFD, are popped out, fsmapper needs to identify which window corresponds to each instrument.
 Therefore, an interface was created where users can click on each window to select and match them with the respective PFD or MFD.

-In 2023, FS2020 was improved to pop up individual windows with a unique window title with each ```[Right Ctrl] + [Mouse Click]```.
+In 2023, FS2020 was improved to pop out individual windows with a unique window title with each ```[Right Ctrl] + [Mouse Click]```.
 In response to this update, a feature was added to fsmapper to automatically capture these windows without requiring users to explicitly select them.

 :::